 Tax credit brings taxpayer a bigger relief from international taxation, than tax credits.
 Consider an example.
 The profit is transferred from a foreign country A, where the branch of corporation K is located to country B, which is the jurisdiction of residence of the corporation.
-The sum is 1500.
+The sum is 1500 dollars.
 The tax rate in country A equals 20% and in country B - 40%.

-In case of tax offsets, system application the order of tax payment for the corporation is the following.
+In case of application of the system of tax offsets, the order of tax payment for the corporation is the following.

-Tax liabilities of K in country A are: $1500 \ge 0.2 = 300$.
+Tax liabilities of K in country A are: $1500 \ge 0.2 = 300$ dollars.